MikeWang000000/vscode-server-centos7/README.md

 The latest patched VS Code Server will be installed at `~/.vscode-server`, and the EL9 libc and libstdc++ libraries will be installed at `/lib64/el9`.

+You can delete `~/.vscode-server-backup*` directories if you don't need them.

 ## Patching Extensions